Learning Cosmology from Nearest Neighbour Statistics: Nearest neighbour maps from simulation data

-This motivates the construction and analysis of ``Nearest-Neighbour Distance Maps", where each point in space is assigned a value equal to the distance from that point to the $k$-th NN data point.
+This motivates the construction and analysis of the NN distance maps, where each point in space is assigned a value equal to the distance from that point to the $k$-th NN data point.
 This results in a smooth, continuous field-level representation of the original set of discrete data points.
 These maps, in their raw form, preserve spatial information about how fast or slowly the NN distances change in different directions, which, in turn, is directly related to the exact configuration of the original data points.
-In fact, for 1NN distance maps in 3-dimensions, points where the field has a maxima in one direction lie on the face of the Voronoi tessellation defined by the data points.
+In fact, for 1NN distance maps in three dimensions, the points where the field has a maximum in one direction lie on the face of the Voronoi tessellation defined by the data points.
 That is, they are equidistant from two data points.
-Points with maxima along two directions define the Voronoi edges and are equidistant from 3 data points.
-Finally, maxima in this field, where the gradient vanishes, correspond to Voronoi nodes, or points that are equidistant from 4 data points.
-This is demonstrated in 2-dimensional slices in the left panel of Fig. \ref{fig:NN_map}.
-Similarly, one can construct maps for larger $k$ - the right-hand panel of Fig. \ref{fig:NN_map} shows the 2d maps for $k=4$.
-These ideas, especially for the 1st NN distances, have been explored in the field of image processing, and are referred to as the ``distance transform" \cite[see \textit{e.g.}][]{Jones_2006}.
+Points with maxima along two directions define the Voronoi edges and are equidistant from three data points.
+Finally, maxima in this field, where the gradient vanishes, correspond to Voronoi nodes, or points that are equidistant from four data points.
+This is demonstrated in two-dimensional slices in the left panel of Fig. \ref{fig:NN_map}.
+Similarly, one can construct maps for larger $k$; the right-hand panel of Fig. \ref{fig:NN_map} shows the 2D maps for $k=4$.
+These ideas, especially for the first NN distances, have been explored in the field of image processing, and are referred to as the distance transform \cite[see {e.g.}][]{Jones_2006}.

-Neural networks are particularly well-suited to analyse the information in these maps.
+Neural networks are particularly well-suited to analysing the information in these maps.
 The traditional failing of CNNs and related techniques for sparse data can now be circumvented, as the mapping converts the data to a densely sampled continuous field.
-In this study, we apply kNN statistics (CDFs as well as maps) on the halo catalogues obtained from the Quijote simulation suite\footnote{\url{https://quijote-simulations.readthedocs.io/en/latest/}}.
-In particular, we focus on the 2000 Latin Hypercube realizations, each containing $512^3$ dark matter simulation particles at z=0.
+For this study, we applied kNN statistics (CDFs as well as maps) on the halo catalogues obtained from the Quijote simulation suite.\footnote{\url{https://quijote-simulations.readthedocs.io/en/latest/}} In particular, we focused on the 2000 Latin Hypercube realisations, each containing $512^3$ dark matter simulation particles at z=0.
 The cosmological parameters of these simulations vary in the range